Bigetion/tailwind-to-style/src/README.md

 ## License

-## Contributing

-Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This library is licensed under the MIT License.
+See the LICENSE file for more details.

 ---